mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 **Same person**: So he was angry?

 **Katagiri**: No, not angry.
-Showing directly the [moon] of the truth.
+Showing directly the [mood] of the truth.
 In the truth, nothing to say, no discussion.
 So if you want to learn the truth of *[unintelligible]*, die.
 To die means nothing to discuss.
 But we really want to discuss, we really want to poke our heads into the discussion about living, about dying.
 So that’s why it’s very difficult to die directly, that’s why some day we have to *cut off*.
 If I shout, maybe you get a big shock and [realize], “Oh, yes.
 [Just like that.]”
-That is directly showing the [moon] of the truth itself.
+That is directly showing the [mood] of the truth itself.
 So a Zen teacher always shows the shouts and [cuffs].

-Our consciousness is always complicated: always looking at something and discussing.
+Our consciousness is always complicated: always looking at something and discussing something.
 That’s why it’s very strange there.
 You cannot see.
 So someday you have to *cut off*, and then just *[unintelligible]*.
 That’s pretty good for us.

 **Same person**: I wonder why he shook out his sleeves.